flowchart symbols meanings and how to create blog featured image

 Notes in ClickUp Mind Maps

-Add child notes in ClickUp Mind Maps
+Add child nodes in ClickUp Mind Maps

 • Name each node with the corresponding step or decision